-With over 60 years of experience, TCPL is a leader in the responsible development and reliable operation of North American energy infrastructure including natural gas and oil pipelines, power generation and natural gas storage facilities.
-We are a wholly owned subsidiary of TransCanada Corporation (TransCanada).
+With over 60 years of experience, TransCanada is a leader in the responsible development and reliable operation of North American energy infrastructure including natural gas and oil pipelines, power generation and natural gas storage facilities.

 THREE CORE BUSINESSES

 We operate our business in three segments - Natural Gas Pipelines, Oil Pipelines and Energy.
 We also have a non-operational corporate segment consisting of corporate and administrative functions that provide support and governance to our operational business segments.